Epidemiology of autism: Japan

+Australia

+Across all ages, 1 in 70 Australians identify as being autistic.
+1 in 23 children (or 4.36%) aged 7 to 14 years have an autism diagnosis.

 Middle East

 Israel

 A 2009 study reported that the annual incidence rate of Israeli children with a diagnosis of ASD receiving disability benefits rose from zero in 1982–1984 to 190 per million in 2004.
 It was not known whether these figures reflected true increases or other factors such as changes in diagnostic measures.